Muhammad sets 400m hurdles world record, Lyles wins 200m

 The women’s race went to Dezerea Bryant in 22.47 seconds.

-Craig Engels edged Olympic champion Matthew Centrowitz in the men’s 1,500m by four-hundreths of a second, winning in 3:44.93.
+Craig Engels edged Olympic champion Matthew Centrowitz in the men’s 1,500m by four-hundredths of a second, winning in 3:44.93.

 The men’s 110m hurdles was the reverse of the U.S. collegiate final with Daniel Roberts winning over Grant Holloway in 13.23.
 Holloway clocked 13.36.

-World indoor champion Sandi Morris cleared 4.85 meters to win the women’s pole vault, while world champion Emma Coburn won her sixth consecutive U.S. 3,000m steeplechase title in 9:25.63.
+World indoor champion Sandi Morris cleared 4.85 meters to win the women’s pole vault.
+The 37-year-old Jenn Shur also made the Doha team, placing third (4.70m)

-Lopez Lomong used a late surge to defeat Olympic 5,000m silver medalist Paul Chelimo in the men’s event and claim his second title of the meet after winning the 10,000.
+World champion Emma Coburn won her sixth consecutive U.S. 3,000m steeplechase title in 9:25.63 and Lopez Lomong used a late surge to defeat Olympic 5,000m silver medalist Paul Chelimo and claim his second title of the meet after winning the 10,000.

-Lomong will not be doubling up in the 5,000 and 10,000 at Doha, however, because he lacks the standard in the longer distance.
+Lomong will not be doubling up in the 5,000 and 10,000 at Doha, however, because he lacks the standard in the shorter distance.

-Reporting by Gene Cherry in Des Moines, Iowa; Editing by Ian Ransom
+Reporting by Gene Cherry in Des Moines, Iowa; Editing by Ian Ransom/Amlan Chakraborty